 This is a low-intermediate grammar skills course designed for non-native speakers of English.
 Students learn low-intermediate grammar (e.g., verb tense & aspect, pronouns, modals, adjectives & adverbs, gerunds & infinitives, articles) through lecture, drills, communicative activities, and practice exercises.
 Students apply the new structures in oral and written expression through oral drills and a series of guided writing and editing activities.
 Students entering this course should have already mastered the basic verb tense and aspect forms.
-NOTE: No grade will be given for course; student will receive "pass" or "no pass" only.
+NOTE: No grade will be given for this class; student will receive "pass" or "no pass" only.
 (R unlimited)

-Advisory: Completion of ESL 028 or Eligibility for ESL 038.
 This low-intermediate reading and writing course is designed for students whose first language is not English.
 Emphasis is on the development of inferential reading skills and identifying the writer's point of view and style or writing.
 Focus is also on building students' writing including extensive practice at the paragraph level and up to the essay level with attention given to writing in a variety of styles.
-NOTE: No grade will be given for course; student will receive "pass" or "no pass" only.
+NOTE: No grade will be given for this class; student will receive "pass" or "no pass" only.
 (R unlimited)